Crème Fraîche

 Look For

-- Pure white to pale cream color without yellowing
+- Clean, white or pale cream color without yellowing or browning

 Avoid